-The California divorce Brown Formula, also known as the “time rule”, refers to the 1976 case of Marriage of Brown.
-The perception is that this case established a rule whereby community property such as retirement benefits can be apportioned based on the amount of time it was earned during the marriage versus pre-marriage and post-separation.
+The California divorce Brown Formula, also known as the "time rule", refers to the 1976 case of Marriage of Brown.
+The perception is that this case established a rule whereby community property such as some types of retirement benefits can be apportioned based on the amount of time it was earned during the marriage versus pre-marriage and post-separation.

 Forgive us ahead of time if we get a little technical in this post.
 It's sometimes difficult to talk about such concepts without sounding like a lawyer…especially because we are lawyers…but I think you know what we mean.
 Hey, we don't expect you to read an article and suddenly understand these concepts.